nfrontero20/Class-Notes-Introduction-to-Bioinformatics-for-Biologists/Bash.md

 * `mv [file 1] [file 2]`: Short for "move".
 Can be used to move a file to a different directory but can also be used as a way to rename a file by moving that file to the same directory but giving it a different name.
   - *Using `mv` to move a file to a new location:* (Ex.) `mv science.txt ../`.
 This would move `science.txt` to the parent directory.
   - *Using `mv` to rename a file:* `mv science.txt science_is_cool.txt`.
 This renames `science.txt` to `science_is_cool.txt`.
-* `grep`:
+* `grep [options] [search_term] [file_name.file_extension]`:
-  - `-i`: Not sure, but probably stands for **i**gnore case.
+  - `-i`: Not sure, but probably stands for **ignore** case.
 This option allows you to search for a term and not worry about if it's capitalized or not in the file.
-  - `n`: Not sure, but probably stands for line **n**umber.
+  - `n`: Not sure, but probably stands for line **number**.
 This option provides the line numbers for the lines where the pattern occurs in the file.
   - `-v`: No idea what this stands for.
 This option provides the lines that *do not* contain the searched for pattern.
-  - `-c`: Not sure, but probably stands for **c**ount.
+  - `-c`: Not sure, but probably stands for **count**.
 This option returns the number of lines that contain searched for pattern.
+* `wc [file_name.file_extension]`: Stands for "word count".
+Returns, from left to right, the number of *lines*, *words*, and *characters*.
+  - `-l`: This option results in only the number of lines being printed.
+  - `-w`: This option results in only the number of words being printed.
+  - `-c`: This option results in only the number of chatacters being printed.
+*

 ### Other